-If a warning or indicator light does not come on initially when the key is turned to "ON", or if a warning or indicator light remains on, see page 3-4 for the corresponding warning and indicator light circuit check.
+If a warning or indicator light does not go off, see page 3-4 for the corresponding warning and indicator light circuit check.

 - 2. Shift the transmission into the neutral position.
-(See page 5-2.)
+(See page 5-3.)
 The neutral indicator light should come on.
 If not, ask a Yamaha dealer to check the electrical circuit. - 3.
 Start the engine by pushing the start switch.
 NOTICE: For maximum engine life, never accelerate hard when the engine is cold!
-(ECA11041)
+[ECA11041]